deep-learning-mit/staging/_posts/2023-12-12-sparse-autoencoders-for-othello.md

   - name: Discussion and Conclusion
 ---

-# 6.S898 Project - Studying the benefits and limitations of sparse auto-encoders for compositional reasoning tasks

 # Introduction

 Neural networks accomplish complex tasks and are poised to be increasingly used in critical and ubiquitous sectors of civilization.
 But given a model seemingly solving a problem, how much can we say about precisely how it does that and what its solution looks like?